-- Healthy Waters Initiative Projects that will: - Curtail threats that are projected to lessen the integrity of a healthy waterbody or watershed.
+- Healthy Waters Initiative Projects that will: - Curtail threats that are projected to lessen the integrity of a healthy waterbody or watershed attaining water quality standards.
 The goal is to protect healthy, intact aquatic ecosystems and watersheds and prevent their environmental degradation.